freemanpeterson/SWIFTPowershell/README.md

 If you are downloading mail with subject "SWIFTPowershell Install".

 Support:
-If you have a questions mail with subject "SWIFTPowershell Question" If you have a request mail with subject "SWIFTPowershell Request"
+If you have a question mail with subject "SWIFTPowershell Question" If you have a request mail with subject "SWIFTPowershell Request"
 ````
 Have fun!